 A few common infections that are found when dealing with leaky gut and thyroid issues follow:

-- Helicobacter pylori (H.pylori)—This bacteria is common in greater than 50% of the population and can drive autoimmunity in Hashimoto’s.
-It is linked to other autoimmune conditions.
+- Helicobacter pylori (H.pylori)—This bacteria is common in greater than 50% of the population.
+It can drive autoimmunity in Hashimoto’s.
+Also, it is linked to other autoimmune conditions.
 It is transmitted through saliva or fecal contamination.

 - Borrelia burgdorferi (Lyme disease)—This bacteria looks similar to the thyroid, so it can exacerbate autoimmunity.
 It can be acute or chronic and is transmitted by the deer tick.